 For some applications, the global response of a cracked structure is of interest, while the local behavior of the material in the vicinity of the crack tip can be disregarded.
 In such cases there is a need for simulating the crack presence without actually modeling the crack.
-In this paper we present such an approach applied to a one-dimensional finite element that has an embedded crack on each position of element with any depth.
-The conceptual illustration of the presented element with modified stiffness matrix is presented in Figure.1.
-The presence of the crack is introduced by changing the stiffness matrix of the element.
-This type of element can be used in structural applications to compute response of a cracked structure under loading.
-Also it can be used for eigenvalue analysis of structures.
+In this paper we present such an approach applied to a one-dimensional finite element that has arbitrary number of embedded cracks in different